railsgirlswgtn/pikachu/STORY.md

 All of a sudden there is a huge explosion!
 A few people scream, but then a "whoop!" goes up, as the explosion is GLITTER!

-As eevee arrived, the crowd cheered and the strobelights started!
+As Eevee arrived, the crowd cheered and the strobelights started!

 All of the people evolved to a bunch of Pikachus.